-Atturra Limited ('Atturra') is a leading Australian technology services business, providing expertise across a broad range of specialist, in-demand IT areas.
+Atturra Limited ('Atturra') is a leading Australian advisory and IT solutions provider, providing expertise across a broad range of specialist, in-demand IT areas.

 At Atturra, we understand that modern slavery is a complex issue and acknowledge that the nature of our business means we are exposed to potential modern slavery risks across our operations and supply chain.
-We are committed to developing our understanding of the modern slavery risks in our business and taking action in responding to this problem by working with our business, subsidiaries, stakeholders, business partners and suppliers to limit modern slavery risks.
+We are committed to developing our understanding of the modern slavery risks in our business and taking action in responding to this problem by working with our business, subsidiaries, stakeholders, business partners and suppliers to limit modern slavery risk.